We believe high quality and accessible education is not only critical to the development of Tanzania, but is also a human right.

 Confirmation of Scholarship

-The progress of Mo Scholars Program recipients will be evaluated at the end of each academic semester.
+The academic and extracurricular progress of Mo Scholars Program recipients will be evaluated at the end of each academic semester.

 Practical Summer Training Internship